adarshpheonix2810/Ai-Course-Generator/README.md

 This repository contains the source code for an AI-powered course generator application.
 Users can input their data, preview the course structure as they fill it, and generate professional course outlines.
 Additionally, the application includes features such as AI-generated summaries, data storage, and management through Neon Postgres, and an integrated AI chatbot for assistance.

 ## Live Site
-You can access the live application here.
+You can access the live application here.[coursesgen.vercel.app/]

 ## Table of Contents
 - [Introduction](#introduction)